Azambuja – Santarem

 33.2km

-A beautiful sight – sunrise as seen through the trees outside Azambuja
+A beautiful sight – sunrise outside Azambuja

 A muddy walk: